jbaez22/automating-aws-with-python/README.md

 # automating-aws-with-python
+# Automating AWS with Python
-Repository for Automating AWS with Python Course
+Repository for a Cloud Guru Course *Automating AWS with Python Course*